Managing your finances begins with understanding the different types of expenses and how they shape your budget.

 Managing Fixed Expenses

-- Review costs annually to find lower rates or better plans.
+- Review fixed costs annually to reduce operating expenses.

 - Automate payments to avoid late fees.